 The following individuals are members of Team Mentis:

-Yasmine Lepe is a Legal Assistant and has been with us over three years.
-This is her first law office position.
+Yasmine Lepe is a paralegal has been with us over five years.
 Ms. Lepe brings a wide-eyed enthusiasm and commitment to her position, reminding veteran members of why we got into this business in the first place.
 We expect she will continue to do very well at the Mentis Law Group, PLC.
 Ms. Lepe speaks Spanish.

-Carla Castellanos, our newest staff member, is a legal assistant and has been with us for five month,s making this her second law office position.
+Carla Castellanos, our newest staff member, is a paralegal and has been with us for almost two years.
 She is enthusiastic about her position and her previous experience has provided an appreciable advantage to the practice.
 Ms. Castellanos speaks Spanish.